onaio/onadata/docs/install.rst

   This file is usually gitignored.

-Run make to set up core and for initial db setup
+Run make to set up onadata and for initial db setup
 ------------------------------------------------

 .. code-block:: sh